8_The Scene Graph

 if not isinstance(position, (list, tuple)) or len(position) != 3:

-raise ValueError("Object3D position must be a list or tuple in the form (x,y,z).")
+raise ValueError("Value for position must be in the form (x,y,z)")

 @property